-Changed the core PCR from EN 15804 to ISO 21930 to be more consistent with other EPD programs in North America.

-- Expanded the geographic applicability of the PCR to include Canada in addition to the United States. - Revised Annex 1 to use the latest available upstream (secondary) datasets for energy and materials. - Clarified guidance regarding comparability of EPDs for asphalt mixtures. - Added new requirements to enable development of EPDs for portable asphalt plants. - Clarified system boundaries for secondary (recycled) materials and added a requirement to use foreground (plant-specific) data for transportation of reclaimed asphalt pavement (RAP) and recycled asphalt shingles (RAS) instead of using a generic pre-determined variable. - Added new requirements to enable development of EPDs for asphalt mixtures produced using cold central plant recycling (CCPR) technology. - Added new requirements to account for disposal of waste materials produced during asphalt mixture production (e.g., baghouse fines). - Improved transparency regarding asphalt mixture materials and content of regulated hazardous substances. - Enhanced the additional environmental information provided in EPDs, including: - Indicating potential greenhouse gas (GHG) emission reductions from the procurement of clean energy through market-based instruments such as on-site renewables and renewable energy certificates (RECs). - o Indicating a company's participation in ENERGY STAR programs. - Indicating a company's implementation of an environmental management system (EMS). - o Providing a recommended default transportation distance at end-of-life (C2) for RAP when asphalt mixture EPDs are used as a data source for pavement LCA studies. - Providing information related to release of dangerous substances from construction products as defined in ISO 21930. - Clarified requirements for verification of software-based EPD development tools.
+- Changed the core PCR from EN 15804 to ISO 21930 to be more consistent with other EPD programs in North America. - Expanded the geographic applicability of the PCR to include Canada in addition to the United States. - Revised Annex 1 to use the latest available upstream (secondary) datasets for energy and materials. - Clarified guidance regarding comparability of EPDs for asphalt mixtures. - Added new requirements to enable development of EPDs for portable asphalt plants. - Clarified system boundaries for secondary (recycled) materials and added a requirement to use foreground (plant-specific) data for transportation of reclaimed asphalt pavement (RAP) and recycled asphalt shingles (RAS) instead of using a generic pre-determined variable. - Added new requirements to enable development of EPDs for asphalt mixtures produced using cold central plant recycling (CCPR) technology. - Added new requirements to account for disposal of waste materials produced during asphalt mixture production (e.g., baghouse fines). - Improved transparency regarding asphalt mixture materials and content of regulated hazardous substances. - Enhanced the additional environmental information provided in EPDs, including: - Indicating potential greenhouse gas (GHG) emission reductions from the procurement of clean energy through market-based instruments such as on-site renewables and renewable energy certificates (RECs) and is not accounted for in the reported global warming potential (GWP-100). - Additional inventory indicators describing emissions and removals of carbon that are accounted for in the GWP-100. - Biogenic carbon uptake associated with biofuels that is not accounted for in GWP-100. - Indicating a company's participation in ENERGY STAR programs. - Indicating a company's implementation of an environmental management system (EMS). - Providing a recommended default transportation distance at end-of-life (C2) for RAP when asphalt mixture EPDs are used as a data source for pavement LCA studies. - Providing information related to release of dangerous substances from construction products as defined in ISO 21930. - Clarified requirements for verification of software-based EPD development tools.